 With all the incredible dining options in Austin, navigating the city’s many menus can feel like a trap for those trying to maintain a specific, special diet.
-However, you don’t become the fastest growing metro in the country without providing something for everyone — and, whether you pass on bread, beef, or both, you’ll find a restaurant in the city that caters to your regimen.
-From low-carb chips to dairy-free brie, these spots will never limit you to ordering just a plain green salad.
+However, you don’t become the fastest-growing metro in the country without providing something for everyone — and, whether you pass on bread, beef, or both, you’ll find a restaurant in the city that caters to your regimen.
+From low-carb chips to dairy-free brie, these mostly vegan restaurants in Austin will never limit you to ordering just a plain green salad.

 And, AptAmigo can help you find your next home here for free.
 Let us know what you want in your luxury apartment, and we promise to deliver.